Social Justice

 GoFundMe raises more than $500,000 to support family of Nolan Xavier Wells after tragic loss

-Nolan Xavier Wells disappeared on July 4 during a boating trip with three friends to Horn Island, Mississippi
+Nolan Xavier Wells disappeared on July 4 during a boating trip to Horn Island, Mississippi.

 A verified GoFundMe has raised more than $500,000 for the family of 18‑year‑old Nolan Xavier Wells, whose death has drawn national attention.
-The fundraiser was launched to help cover funeral and memorial expenses and to support the family as they navigate an unimaginable loss.
+The fundraiser was launched to help support the family as they navigate an unimaginable loss.

 What Happened to Nolan Wells?

-Wells disappeared on July 4 during a boating trip with three friends to Horn Island, Mississippi.
+Wells disappeared on July 4 during a boating trip to Horn Island, Mississippi.
 Officials have said the group traveled to the island by boat from a private dock in Ocean Springs.
-His friends returned to the mainland without him.
+The group returned to the mainland without him.
 His mother reported him missing that night.

 Wells absence triggered a large search involving the United Cajun Navy, local law enforcement, first responders and the U.S. Coast Guard.
 A U.S. Park Service ranger found a body matching his description on July 6, and the family later confirmed his death.